9001/copyparty/docs/versus.md

 ### ...in reviews:
 * ✅ = advantages over copyparty
+  * 💾 = what copyparty offers as an alternative
 * 🔵 = similarities
 * ⚠️ = disadvantages (something copyparty does "better")